dylanlan/dylanlan.github.io/_posts/2024-01-09-sgrios-mass.md

 The Sradagan guild's very first mass is quite fitting for such a squirrely group of Aislings.
 We've had many almost-disasters during hunting, nearly knocking on Sgrios's door multiple times.
 It's therefore quite appropriate that we just barged right on in to his sacred Shrine, wanting to pay a visit.

 Sgrios's Shrine is not a very easy one to find, however.
 Protein nearly ended up meeting Sgrios in-person, merely by trying to visit his Shrine.
-Coming soon: reflective descriptions of this ceremony.
+Coming soon: reflective descriptions of these memories
 ![Sgrios Welcome](/public/images/sgrios/sgrios-welcome.png)

 ![Sgrios Welcome](/public/images/sgrios/pre-mass.png)